Legal

 - Any other personal information you choose to include in your message

-We do not use cookies beyond those strictly necessary for the website to function.
-We do not use analytics cookies, advertising cookies, or third-party tracking of any kind.
+I do not use cookies beyond those strictly necessary for the website to function.
+I do not use analytics cookies, advertising cookies, or third-party tracking of any kind.

 - To respond to your enquiry

-- To provide you with information about our services that you have requested
+- To provide you with information about my services that you have requested

 - To fulfil a contract with you, where one exists